 Dashboard for publishing results from test automation and a

-Manual Test Framework based on source code repositories.
-It also includes support for Exploratory testing.
+Framework for implementing manual tests as code using GitHub.
+Testspace also includes built-in support for Exploratory testing.

 Testspace is a lightweight Test Management system for both automated and manual testing.

 Dashboard has built-in integration with existing Continuous Integration Systems and repository management systems such as GitHub, GitLab, and Bitbucket.
 It also includes support for in-house proprietary automation systems.

 designed for scale, handling large volumes of test results.

 To publish content to the Testspace server simply "push" file(s) with the Testspace

 Once test results have been published, the status of the software, regardless of the testing method, build system, etc., can be monitored by all team members.
 All the metrics - test results, code coverage, defects, etc., are collected and analyzed.

 Testspace provides unique functionality enabling in-depth analysis of testing:

 - It is CI execution agnostic - aggregates multiple sequential, in parallel, or matrix jobs into a single test record